cranberrymuffin/cloth-simulation/README.md

   Position at any step <a href="https://www.codecogs.com/eqnedit.php?latex=\Delta&space;t" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\Delta&space;t" title="\Delta t" /></a> is computed as

   <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{x}_{current}&space;\gets&space;\mathbf{x}_{previous}&space;&plus;&space;\Delta&space;t&space;*&space;\mathbf{v}_{current}." target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{x}_{current}&space;\gets&space;\mathbf{x}_{previous}&space;&plus;&space;\Delta&space;t&space;*&space;\mathbf{v}_{current}." title="\mathbf{x}_{current} \gets \mathbf{x}_{previous} + \Delta t * \mathbf{v}_{current}." /></a>

+# C++ implementation

+First we initialize a mesh of position based on the resolution of the Cloth (25 by 25).
+We use GPU rendering for our simulation.
+Our mesh is built by adding verticies in counter clockwise order to create a wireframe.
+After each vertex, the normal of the particle at that vertex is added in the same vector.
+This list of positions and normals is sent to a VBO (Vertex Buffer Object), and a VAO (Vertex Array Object) is constructed using this VBO.
+Every call of update sends new data to the VBO.